Customize your application - Part 5 - GeoBlacklight Workshop"

 Providing your own view templates - Blacklight Wiki (Customizing the User Interface)

-Asking questions, reaching out to others, and getting feedback from experienced developpers is a great practice in general.
+Asking questions, reaching out to others, and getting feedback from experienced developers is a great practice in general.
 In this particular case its helps foster the community and start conversations that might help others.

 Customize metadata shown